Hardwell: 2024–present: Ultra Music Festival reschedule, Tulip naming

+Hardwell released his Big room house track, "Oldskool Sound", and his track "Energy", which was his first collaboration with Dutch duo Bassjackers.

+In March 2024, Hardwell was due to perform at Ultra Music Festival in Miami on the Friday night.
+However, heavy thunderstorms, flooding, and Tornado Warnings in Miami-Dade County prevented him from doing so, and Ultra was shut down for the night.
+Hardwell fans took to Twitter in ultimate support of the DJ, and on Saturday, he was then rescheduled to the 7:25 slot on the Ultra Mainstage, with Excision going on after Hardwell.

+The week after Ultra, he released his cover of "16" by Ard Und Jorn, with Maddix and Blasterjaxx.

+In June 2024, Hardwell played a Hardstyle DJ set in Breda in celebration for NAC Breda, the football club he has been a lifelong supporter of, securing promotion to the Eredivisie.
+The 30 minute set included Hardwell's own version of the club's official anthem "Hé, Hé, Hé, Hé, Hup NAC".

 Musical style

 Hardwell first gained fame for his EDM style, which brought him to the top of DJ Mag's polls in 2013 and 2014, then in the 2020s he re-invented himself as a big room techno DJ.

 Merchandise

 On 20 October 2017, Hardwell launched his own cologne brand "ECLIPSE" in Amsterdam, whose release was originally announced through his Twitter page on 2 October 2017.

 Equipment

 By the year 2015 Hardwell still produced in his parents' house in Breda.
 On 20 January 2015, Hardwell first presented his current studio.
 It was designed by studio designer Jan Morel.